durhamatletico/durhamatletico.github.io/README.md

 ### Update the build script

 Yes, the build script is a little hacky.
 Sorry.
-You'll need to edit the `_scripts/build.sh` file.
+You'll need to edit the `_scripts/build.sh` file to alter how the schedule gets parsed for output onto the website.
+The tl;dr is that we're adding the match dates for the upcoming week to the first line, and then adding last week's match dates to all the remaining lines.
+See below for example.

 Edit all the lines that start with `cat`.
-This example is for the week of games on `8/3/2015|8/4/2015`
+This example is for the week of games on `8/3/2015|8/4/2015`.

 1. `cat /tmp/futsal.csv | csvgrep -c 1 -r "7/27/2015|7/28/2015" | csv2json > _data/2015/summer/week.json` becomes `cat /tmp/futsal.csv | csvgrep -c 1 -r "8/3/2015|8/4/2015" | csv2json > _data/2015/summer/week.json`
 2. `cat /tmp/futsal.csv | csvgrep -i -c 1 -r "6/15/2015|6/16/2015|6/22/2015|6/23/2015|6/29/2015|6/30/2015|7/6/2015|7/7/2015|7/9/2015|7/13/2015|7/14/2015|7/20/2015|7/21/2015" | csv2json > _data/2015/summer/schedule.json` becomes `cat /tmp/futsal.csv | csvgrep -i -c 1 -r "6/15/2015|6/16/2015|6/22/2015|6/23/2015|6/29/2015|6/30/2015|7/6/2015|7/7/2015|7/9/2015|7/13/2015|7/14/2015|7/20/2015|7/21/2015|7/27/2015|7/28/2015" | csv2json > _data/2015/summer/schedule.json`